 Now, these are the key elements of the crypto candlestick charts:

 Step #1 Time Selection

 The crypto charts allow you to select the time frame you want the candlesticks to cover.
 This implies that the crypto candlesticks will show all of the transactions that took place in the selected time frame

 For example, if your favorite cryptocurrency time frame is the 5-minute chart, then each candle will represent 5 minutes.

 Obviously, the time frame can be adjusted to even make it more customizable, or you can simply pick from the default time frames (5-minute, 15-minutes, 1 hour, 4 hour, daily, weekly, monthly).

 The second thing, the standard cryptocurrency chart will display is the volume.
 The volume will show you how much trading activity occurred during the selected time frame.

 The longer the volume bar is, the more buying or selling pressure is.
-A green volume bar will highlight an increase interest in the coin and buying pressure.
-On the other hand, a red volume bar will highlight a decrease interest in the coin and selling pressure.
+A green volume bar will highlight an increased interest in the coin and buying pressure.
+On the other hand, a red volume bar will highlight a decrease in interest in the coin and selling pressure.

 Step #3 Bearish and Bullish Candlesticks

 Third, we need to distinguish that there are two types of candlesticks: